asarjeant/ParallelChatter/README.md

 Features:<br/>
 Read dialog from a CSV - no need for external applications or inflexible workflow systems<br/>
-Code free implementation...<br/>
+EasyConversation object requires only one line of code, or...<br/>
-Or, code only implementation!<br/>
+Code only implementation!<br/>
 Supports multiple simultaneous conversations, textboxes and UI objects<br/>
 No required third party assets - only uses assets which ship with Unity 5.5<br/>
 Custom macros allow your dialog writer to shift between dialog boxes<br/>